Best things to do in Tokyo: A 2026 travel guide

 Cherry blossom viewing

-One of the best things to do in Tokyo, Japan is witness the iconic cherry blossoms.
+Japan’s cherry blossom season is iconic worldwide.
 Poets have written about them for centuries, and millions of people come to visit them each spring.

 The best time to visit Japan to catch the sakura trees in bloom is late March to early April.